Ikebukuro Area

 BulletSushi

-The Japanese appliance department at this store is entertaining too – they not only have a large selection of only-in-Japan appliances like electronic toilet seats and futon dryers, they also carry miniature countertop dishwashers
+The Japanese appliance department at this store is entertaining too—they not only have a large selection of only-in-Japan appliances like electronic toilet seats and futon dryers, they also carry miniature countertop dishwashers

 Tiny dishwashers for tiny apartments

 And we can’t leave Ikebukuro before stopping in at the Mega-Pokemon Center!
+This shop often has only-in-Japan Pokemon merchandise for sale.

 pokecenter-e1418696587328